benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] **UppercaseMonthWithoutDayFinder** Find months in uppercase without day and after a common preposition, e. g. `desde Septiembre de 2019`

 ### Cosmetic Finders

+Cosmetic finders are placed in package _finder.cosmetic_ and implement the interface _CosmeticFinder_.
+The must have the Spring annotation _@Component_ in order to be found dynamically by the system.

+The tool implements the following generic cosmetic finders:

 - [ ] **SameLinkFinder** Find links where the alias matches with the target link and thus the alias can be removed, e. g. `[[Madrid|Madrid]]`